 Initial faculty recruit = an individual being recruited for a regular or special rank faculty position.

-Dual faculty recruit = an individual who has knowledge, skills and/or abilities that can satisfy additional needs at the university, and who is a partner or spouse of an “initial faculty recruit."
+Dual faculty recruit = an individual who has knowledge, skills and/or abilities that can satisfy additional needs at the university, and who is connected to an initial faculty recruit."

 Asking and receiving department = the asking department is hiring the initial faculty recruit; the receiving department is being asked to consider a dual faculty recruit.
 Asking and receiving units can be one and the same, or different departments in the same college or different college.